cwollett/hugo-academic/content/project/enron/index.md

 In the 1990's, Enron was known as one of the most innovative and successful companies in the United States.
 Though it began in the natural gas industry, Enron was able to spread into other utility industries and find ways to turn a profit.
 Unfortunately, this success is not what most people think of today when they hear "Enron."
 Today, the company is most remembered for accounting and stock scandals that eventually ended with a bankruptcy declaration for the company.

 While the circumstances are unfortunate, the amount of data that was made public following the investigation into Enron allows people to analyze for themselves what happened and who was likely involved.
-Numerous people have taken the subsequent email data and packaged it for others to look at from a data science perspective.
-One of the ideas behind these analyses are to try to figure out which people were likely at the center of the scandal.
+When I first started looking into switching careers from education into a more data & computers area, I looked toward Udacity and Kaggle for courses and context in which to learn.
+This particular course attempts to figure out which people were likely at the center of the Enron scandal.
 We will label these people as Persons of Interest (POIs) throughout the analysis.
 The dataset being used consists of 146 entries (18 persons of interest and 128 non-persons of interest) along with data concerning their financial involvement with Enron and their e-mail correspondence within the company.
 From that data, we will try to come up with a way to accurately classify a person as a POI or not.

 ## Data Cleaning

 All cleaning and analysis utilized Python inside a Jupyter notebook.
 This allowed for comparisons in every step of the process.
 To start determining which pieces of the dataset might help catch persons of interest, calculations were completed to see correlations between POIs and non-POIs.
 The table below shows the features removed due to coverage concerns.
-If the model learned that a certain feature never (or always) appeared for a POI, it would fall back on that feature to categorize future POIs.
+Since the scale is from 0 to 1, instances of one of the two endpoints are likely to be used to determine suspects.
+I did not want the model to focus solely on these features.

 | Feature                   | All        |  POIs       |  NonPOIs    |
 | ------------------------- | ---------- | ----------- | ----------- |